ABNXcess

 Asian Broadcasting Network (M) Sdn Bhd, DBA ABNxcess, was the sole digital cable television operator in Malaysia, launched on 8 June 2013.
-The company offers cable television services via the cable network which has been in operation since 2012.
+The company offered cable television services via the cable network which has been in operation since 2012.

 ABNxcess is owned and operated by Asian Broadcasting Network (M) Sdn Bhd, a wholly owned subsidiary of The ABN Media Group.
 It has operations at Pusat Perniagaan Suria Puchong located in Puchong, Selangor, Malaysia.
-Currently, the company has ceased its operations.
+As of 2016, the company has ceased its operations.